 The tariff profiles tables are divided into two blocks covering (A) the domestic market access protection and (B) the protection faced in the major export markets.
 In part A, information on bound and applied duties is shown by duty ranges and by sectors.
 Information for agricultural and non-agricultural duties is shown separately.
 In addition, there are indicators on the occurrence of special safeguards and on tariff quotas.
-In part B, the trade diversification and market access conditions in the five major export markets are depicted, broken down into agricultural and non-agricultural products.
+In part B, the trade diversification and market access conditions in the five major export markets are depicted. broken down into agricultural and non-agricultural products.

 The third part contains the summary tables on anti-dumping actions, countervailing duties and safeguard measures.
-The new special topic presented on the fourth part is entitled "Export diversification".
+The new special topic presented on the fourth part is entitled "Market access for medical goods and COVID-19 medical supplies".

-I. Summary tariff tables
+I. Summary tables

+Tariff

-Description of column headings
+Description of column headings 6

-Technical notes
+Technical notes 7

-All products
+All products 8

-Agricultural products
+Agricultural products 14

-Non-agricultural products
+Non-agricultural products 20

+Trade

+Description of column headings 26

+Technical notes 27

+Imports and Exports profile 28